 LYNPARZA is a type of targeted therapy called a PARP inhibitor.
 It is a prescription treatment taken by mouth for women with certain types of ovarian cancer.
+Find out more on how to take LYNPARZA.

 In ovarian cancer, cells in the ovaries grow out of control.